gustavodebiasi/stressDetectionWithWesad/README.md

-# stressDetectionWithWesad
-Stress Detection with WESAD dataset
+# Stress Detection with WESAD dataset

 This project is divided in some steps:
 1. reader: read the data from the pickle file;